 Maintainers should involve the core team if help is needed to reach consensus.

 Review non-source changes such as documentation in the same way as source code changes.

-The plugin has a master branch that always holds the latest in-progress version and should always build.
+The plugin has a main branch that always holds the latest in-progress version and should always build.
 Topic branches should kept to the minimum.

 Every plugin should have a changelog (CHANGELOG.md).
 If not, please create one.
 When changes are made to a plugin, make sure to include a changelog entry under the respective version to document the change.
 The changelog should be easily understood from a user point of view.
 As we iterate and release plugins rapidly, users use the changelog as a mechanism for deciding whether to update.

 Changes that are not user facing should be tagged as

 - internal: Refactored specs for better testing - config: Default timeout configuration changed from 10s to 5s